ArborealAudio/OmniAmp/manual/OmniAmp.typ

 - *Hall:* A longer, richer reverb, perfect for adding a grander scope to your sound.

 You also have *Predelay, Decay,* and *Size* controls for customizing the response more finely.
 Increasing the size changes the frequency response and early reflection level of the reverb, making things a bit darker and tending towards late reflections, so you can use it in conjunction with the decay control to fine-tune how the space feels.

+Last, the *Bright* control gives you more shimmering top-end in the reverb.
+With this off, frequencies above 8.5kHz will be rolled off with a 2nd-order filter.

 #linebreak()
 == Post Section